Hepatitis A (Infectious Hepatitis)

 To be fully immunized, a person needs a second injection of vaccine six to 12 months after the first injection.

 Where can I get more information?

-Contact your doctor or the Southern Nevada Health District, Office of Epidemiology and Disease Surveillance at (702) 759-1300.
+Contact your health care provider or the Southern Nevada Health District Office of Epidemiology and Disease Surveillance at (702) 759-1300.